-But what does this mean for companies that have 3D viewers on their website?
+But what does this mean for companies that have production of 3D viewers / 3D virtual tours on their website?

 In their blog, Google representatives mentioned that they are currently working with companies such as New Balance, Samsung and Wayfair to include their 3D content directly in the search engine, as in the example below.

-John Mueller, a web trends analyst at Google, talked about wanting to start displaying 3D content from non-partner companies on their SERPs.
+John Mueller, a web trends analyst at Google, talked about wanting to start displaying 2D-to-3D transformation technology from non-partner companies on their SERPs.
 In fact, Google is currently working on a type of format so that its search software can identify 3D content on any website.

 It’s clear that the web is moving towards 3D and AR and that companies that take advantage of these tools now will eventually see their SEO take a huge step forward.

 Experts agree that on a technical level, the production and use of 3D models in iFrame is neutral.
 However, the indirect impact of 2D-to-3D transformation technology is much more positive than negative on the overall SEO.